pingcap/docs-tidb-operator/en/renew-tls-certificate.md

     > **Note:**
     >
     > - The above command assumes that you have [renewed and replaced the CA certificate](#renew-and-replace-the-tls-certificate) and saved the new CA certificate as `ca.new.pem` and the new key as `ca-key.new.pem`.
-If you do not renew the CA certificate and the key, modify the corresponding parameters in the command to `ca.pem` and `ca-key.pem`.
+If you have not renewed the CA certificate and the key, modify the corresponding parameters in the command to `ca.pem` and `ca-key.pem`.
     > - The above command only generates the server-side and the client-side certificates between PD, TiKV, and TiDB components.
 If you need to generate the server-side CA certificates for other components, such as TiCDC and TiFlash, you can execute the similar command.

 2. Update each corresponding Kubernetes Secret object based on the newly generated server-side and client-side certificates.